 10. Remember that, as hard as PANS and PANDAS are, you are being given the opportunity to show your children how to respond to adversity and how to stick together when times get tough.
 It can also be helpful to reframe the situation and ask yourself in what way this is happening for you rather than to you.

 The Center for Fully Functional Health is proud and privileged to be the nation's foremost experts in the treatment of PANS and PANDAS.
-If you suspect or have a diagnosis of PANS/PANDAS, please contact our office at (317) 989-8463 or online to schedule your child's New Patient Appointment Package with Dr. Scott Antoine.
+If you suspect or have a diagnosis of PANS/PANDAS, please contact our office at (317) 989-8463 or online to schedule your child's New Patient Appointment Package with Dr. Scott Antoine at our functional medicine practice.
 Hope and healing are in reach.

 The Center for Fully Functional Health® is led by a team of award-winning, internationally recognized physicians, committed to providing personalized, life-changing care.